 Please join us in a ‘Celebration of Life’ at 3pm on Sunday, February 23rd, at the Ambassador Motor Inn, 802 - 16th Ave.
 NE, T2E 1KH.

-To send flowers to Jordan "Jordie" Bruce York's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Jordan "Jordie" Bruce York, please visit our floral store.